Loading...

 quit

-Terminate the Telnet session cleanly to ensure the remote side closes the connection and returns you to your local shell without ambiguity.
+Terminate the Telnet session cleanly so the remote side closes the connection and you return to your local shell without ambiguity.

 Connection closed by foreign host.